Restricting alcohol use can dramatically improve our decision-making, the key to our personal freedom.

 A notice reminding us, say, to remember our keys before going out, or warning us of a blind bend are not oppressive.
 Similarly alcohol warnings are no infringement of our freedom.

 Nor is it oppressive to withhold instruments used almost exclusively for self-harm.
-Minimum alcohol unit pricing, on trail in Scotland, may to be found to do exactly this.
+Minimum alcohol unit pricing, on trial in Scotland, may to be found to do exactly this.

 Alcohol drinking can be pleasurable, but it also underlies many mistakes, small and big.
 Preventing these does not diminish our freedom to be spontaneous or take risks.